 These providers already have established relationships with their healthcare clients.
 They know about niche operations that a care facility or medical center may not have the resources to dedicate to and can complement that knowledge with something as fundamental as cloud fax services.

 IT service providers will often resell internet-based software as part of their suites.
-They’ll also help install the software into their client’s current PC and IT systems using application program interface (API) best practices, strengthening its usability and ensuring their clients don’t have to face long system-training downtimes.
+They’ll also help install the software into their client’s current PC and IT systems using application program interface (API) best practices.
+This strengthens its usability and ensuring their clients don’t have to face long system-training downtimes.
 These sorts of partnerships also come with business associate agreements, mandated by HIPAA as an assurance that all parties with access to PHI are following Title II regulations and protecting patient information.
 These are essential documents that exist between healthcare providers and their third-party vendors, and one an institution should never ignore.

 Stay Competitive With Softlinx Solutions